Oussema-Dallel/reat-bp-mui-redux-routing-ts/README.md

 # React Application Boilerplate with linting support

 This template provides a minimal setup to get React working in Vite with HMR, an extensive list of ESLint rules and testing with `vitest`.
-The template is css agnostic, so feel free to choose whatever suits you best(keep in mind the related configuration changes and/or addtions).
+The template embraces MUI as the styling library of choice, Redux as the state management library and React Router for routing.
+It is essentially an out of the box setup to start building complex applications.

 ## Expanding the ESLint configuration